NORDUGRID-MEMO-13

 Every weekly meeting has a standing agenda item "New bugs" dedicated to identifying unattended bugs and decide on actions to be taken.

-Once a month, the entire meeting is dedicated to bug management.
+Every other month, a dedicated meeting is held to address bug management.
 The procedure outline is such:

 1. Check NEW and REOPENED bugs